 Blue Ribbon Task Force

 SDSU President Adela de la Torre announced in January 2023 the formation of the Blue Ribbon Task Force.
 The task force group, forming in Spring 2023, is charged with assessing the problem of gender-based violence nationally within collegiate environments.
 Members are charged with identifying recommendations and other practices to support survivors at all levels, and to also recommend systems to address gender-based violence on college campuses.
-Members will include students, staff, faculty, administrators and community members.
+Members include students, staff, faculty, administrators and community members.

 Purpose and Activities